jimrothstein/docs/medical_notes.md

 My error:  CT Scan is NO contrast.
 (MRI had)  Using CT + contrast blocks out the stones.
 Prostate size - nothing to do "normal" - unless some urinary problem.
-Vascular calification - yes plague, by age 65 western diet = some atheroscleoius (but I most vegetarian ?).
+Vascular calcification - yes plague, by age 65 western diet = some atheroscleoius (but I most vegetarian ?).
 No aneuyysm means NO buldge in vessel that may break.
 He concludes that despite high urinary OX, I am doing good with preventing stones.
-Told him in the K Cit; and thoght UrOx is bad on itself.
+Told him in the K Cit; and thought UrOx is bad on itself.

 ##  Wed 1 MARCH 2022 - nutritionist
-Kaiser nutritionist telephone appt - said "1 time education" ; said I've been through this;   agreed that she would ask Kaiser kidney dietian for input.
+Kaiser nutritionist telephone appt - said "1 time education" ; said I've been through this;   agreed that she would ask Kaiser kidney dietitian for input.

 ##  Fri  25 Mar 2022 - 2nd CT reading, bladder now has prtrusion; 2 small stones